kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 ![](src)
 ```

-Create a couple of image bundles and try to expariment with them.
+Create a couple of image bundles and try to experiment with them.
 What happens if you
 refer to nonexistent image bundle?
 What if image bundle exists, but hasn't got any image?

 If you still prefer to use 'loose' images, an absolute path like `/file.jpg` as `src` value would